ActivitySim/activitysim/docs/models.rst

 The main interface to the initialize land use step is the :py:func:`~activitysim.abm.models.initialize.initialize_landuse` function.
 The main interface to the initialize household step is the :py:func:`~activitysim.abm.models.initialize.initialize_households` function.
 The main interface to the initialize tours step is the :py:func:`~activitysim.abm.models.initialize_tours.initialize_tours` function.
-These functions are registered as orca steps in the example Pipeline.
+These functions are registered as Inject steps in the example Pipeline.

 .. automodule:: activitysim.abm.models.initialize
    :members: